Mechanical clock hand nuts

 Clock Movement Seat-Board Screws

 Clock Movement Seat-Board Screws are for modern German floor clock models that have a seat-board.
 The rectangle washer goes under the seat-board and the screw goes up through it and into the movement posts.
-Comes as a pair of washers and screws as seen.
+Sold as a pair of washers and 1 3/4 inch long screws.